CoderTypist/myUtil/README.md

 WHAT EACH SCRIPT DOES

-list
+cs

-Lists each item in the current directory on its own line
+Lists each directory entry on its own line

-lsdir
+plain

-Lists each item in the specific directory on its own line.
-If no directory is specified, list is invoked.
+Lists each item in the current directory on its own line (all text is white)

 path